 When the employer of New York Marketing, Executive Laurie Bromley, began making budget cuts last year, her monthly business trips to Los Angeles became a thing of the past, and so did her 4-year-old Dachshund’s overnight stays at the dog spa and hotel.
 “I always had them give Bams a bath at the end of his visit,” she says, “but now that I’m not traveling anymore, I’ve stopped taking him altogether.”

 While professional groomers may offer convenience, expertise, and a more finished look, your dog can benefit from do-it-yourself grooming, provided you follow some expert advice.
-Below, Debbie Felder, owner of California-based Bowser’s Natural Pet Grooming and a product tester for grooming product company Bamboo Pet, offers tips on home care for your furry friend’s coat, skin, nails, and teeth.
+Below, Debbie Felder, owner of California-based Bowser’s Natural Pet Grooming and a product tester for grooming product company Bamboo Pet, offers home care tips for your furry friend’s coat, skin, nails, and teeth.

 How Do You Groom a Difficult Dog?

 Davis owns a Belgian Tervuren, which is a sizeable sheepdog-type breed, along with one other dog.
 The Tervuren, which had another home before hers, initially squirmed and whined during grooming sessions, not unlike a child getting its first haircuts.
 “This dog was just not having any of it,” said Davis.

 She determined her Belgian friend, named Redeemer, needed some basic behavior training first.
 While he knew commands like “sit” and “lay down,” she further instilled these with positive reinforcements, like plenty of head pats and sweet talk.
 When Redeemer passed his mini obedience training sessions, Davis was able to groom him.

 What Are the Steps in Grooming a Dog?